Reviewed and updated March 3, 2023

 Box 2 — How much in federal income tax that was withheld from your earnings.
 This is what, on your 1040, that you'll subtract (along with any other tax payments) from your tax amount due to see if you owe more or get back any withholdings as a tax refund.
 This also is what caused a lot of problems for folks when they filed their taxes for the first year that the Tax Cuts and Jobs Act (TCJA) was in effect.
 The tax reform law's many changes meant that some folks underwithheld and ended up owing tax at filing time.
 If that happens this year, or even if you're getting a refund, you should look at fine-tuning your withholding.

 Box 3 — Your total wages that were subject to the Social Security tax.
 This amount takes into account those payroll deductions that weren't part of the Box 1 figure, so for most of us it's likely larger than what's shown in that box.
 However, if you made a six-figure salary, it could be smaller than Box 1.
 This is because the Social Security wage base limits the amount of earnings that is subject to the taxes for the retirement benefits.
 For 2022, that was $147,000.
 It went up on Jan.
 1, 2023, to $160,200.
 Earnings over the annual cap are not subject to the Social Security tax.

 Box 4 — Total Social Security taxes withheld for the year.
 The taxes that fund these future government retirement benefits are calculated at the flat 6.2 percent rate.
 The amount here, therefore, is 6.2 percent of what's in Box 3.
-But since there's a Social Security wage cap on this tax, the maximum that should be in this box for 2019 is $8,239.80 (the math is last year's earning cap of $137,700 x 6.2%).
+But since there's a Social Security wage cap, adjusted annually, on this tax, the maximum that should be in this box for 2020 is $8,537.40 (the math is last year's earning cap of $137,700 x 6.2%).